-With nationwide student loan debt now estimated to exceed \$950 billion (www.finaid.org), Maryland families will need to continue to save what they can afford, in order to be able to send their children and grandchildren to college without incurring burdensome levels of debt.
+With reports of nationwide student loan debt now estimated to exceed \$1 trillion, Maryland families will need to continue to save what they can afford, in order to be able to send their children and grandchildren to college without incurring burdensome levels of debt.

-Thank you for making college savings a priority in your family and for your participation in the College Savings Plans of Maryland.
+Thank you for planning for the future by making college savings a priority in your family and for your participation in the College Savings Plans of Maryland.